Marlins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won in 22, or 48.9%, of the 45 contests they have been named as odds-on underdogs this year.
+- The Marlins have been victorious in 22, or 47.8%, of the 46 contests they have been chosen as underdogs in this season.

+- Miami has entered 38 games this season as the underdog by +100 or more and is 15-23 in those contests.

+- The moneyline set for this matchup implies the Marlins have a 50% chance of coming away with a victory in the contest.

 - The Marlins are 4-2-0 against the spread in their six games with a line set by sportsbooks this season.